dustinpfister/blog_posts/_posts/vuejs-destroy.md

 layout: post
 categories: vuejs
 id: 469
-updated: 2019-06-03 15:45:22
+updated: 2019-06-03 15:47:05
-version: 1.1
+version: 1.2
 ---

-The vue destroy instance method can be used to completely destroy a vue class instance in vuejs.
+The [vue destroy](https://vuejs.org/v2/api/#vm-destroy) instance method can be used to destroy a vue class instance in vuejs.
+This might not always work out as expected when you think of what might happen when calling a method called destroy, but it will to some extent do just that.

 <!-- more -->